AarnavSin/recipes-website/README.md

-# recipes-website-odi
+# recipes-website-odin
-n

 Simple recipe website.

 Designed as a part of the Odin Project curriculum.